Janspiry/Image-Zooming-Using-Directional-Cubic-Convolution-Interpolation/README.md

 ### Brief

-This is a unoffical python implementation about **Image Zooming Using Directional Cubic Convolution Interpolation (DCC)** by **Numpy**, which claims it can preserve the sharp edges and details of images with noticeable suppression of the artifacts that usually occur with cubic convolution interpolation.
+This is a unofficial Python implementation about **Image Zooming Using Directional Cubic Convolution Interpolation (DCC)** by **Numpy**, which claims it can preserve the sharp edges and details of images with noticeable suppression of the artifacts that usually occur with cubic convolution interpolation.